Changissnz/selfinterest/README.md

 prescription.
-Only then can the artificial axiom appear to be one of producing effect from the cause without there being discernible, perhaps forced or insincere, effort of at least one sentient being's will, unreliable by inconsistency in availability.
+Only then can the artificial axiom appear to be one of producing effect from the cause without there being discernible, perhaps forced or insincere, effort of at least one sentient being's will, unreliable, inconsistent in availability.
 The overlap between economics and decision theory also happens to produce questions on how the self, how any self, perceives and upholds the artificial axiom subjected onto them.
 Economic thought usually veers towards the